-Agile Master Data Management (MDM)
+Agile MDM – Practical Master Data Management

 The primary goals of Master Data Management (MDM) are to promote a shared foundation of common data definitions within your organization, to reduce data inconsistency within your organization, and to improve overall return on your IT investment.
-MDM, when it is done effectively, is an important supporting activity for service oriented architecture (SOA) at the enterprise level, for enterprise architecture in general, for data warehouse(DW)/business intelligence (BI) efforts, and for software development projects in general.
+MDM, when it is done effectively, is an important supporting activity for service oriented architecture (SOA) at the enterprise level, for enterprise architecture in general, for data warehouse(DW)/business intelligence (BI) efforts, and for software development initiatives in general.
 Traditional approaches to data management (DM), particularly those based on extensive modeling and a serial approach to performing the work, have a poor track record in practice.
 MDM is likely to struggle if you do not move away from traditional DM strategies.
-In this article I show that agile software development strategies offer significant value for MDM efforts, strategies based on evolutionary development, collaborative approaches to working, and focusing on providing concrete value to the business.
+In this article I describe how agile MDM works, applying strategies based on evolutionary development, collaborative approaches to working, and focusing on providing concrete value to the business.

 Agile software development (ASD) is an evolutionary approach which is collaborative and self-organizing in nature, producing high-quality systems that meets the changing needs of stakeholders in a cost effective and timely manner.
 MDM and ASD are clearly different things, although they are clearly compatible.
-An agile approach to MDM:

 The main differences between “Agile MDM” and “traditional MDM” are centered on the approach to doing the work, not the fundamental work itself; In other words, when you do the work, how you do it, and who you do it with are the critical issues.
 An agile approach to MDM achieves the goals of MDM (promoting common data definitions, reducing data inconsistency, and improving IT ROI) by embedding MDM activities into the overall software process in a manner which reflects the environment of modern IT departments.
 The following basic MDM activities are still performed (if and when they make sense) with an agile approach, but as you’ll see they’re accomplished in a more effective and efficient manner: